 Product roadmaps bring these requirements together in a single, unified document.
 The best roadmaps detail the specific steps needed to build an application, anticipate any obstacles that might occur along the way, and provide the most straightforward path to launch and long-term stability.
 Think of it as the project's guiding vision.

 Your existing development team probably already has a programming language and platform preferences.
-For example, a group of Python experts would likely prefer Django over Ruby on Rails for a web application.
+For example, a group of Python experts would likely prefer Django over Ruby on Rails for a web application (as an aside, check out our excellent guide on avoiding common security vulnerabilities in Django).
 It's essential to factor your team's comfort levels with different technologies into any decisions.

 If you need to hire developers, you should also consider the job market for each technology.
 It's much easier to fill a position for a widely-used development language or platform than a niche choice.
 Some developers may also be more highly paid than others, influencing the project's budget, timeline, and other considerations.